Our People

 Mr Antony Ou is currently a lecturer at the HKU School of Professional and Continuing Education (HKU SPACE).

-He holds a Bachelor of Social Sciences in Policy Studies and Administration (First Honours) from the City University of Hong Kong, and a Master of Philosophy in Government and Public Administration from the Chinese University of Hong Kong.
-He is now studying for a PhD in Political Theory with Cardiff University, specialising in Confucian textual interpretation.
+He holds a Bachelor of Social Sciences in Policy Studies and Administration (First Honours) from the City University of Hong Kong and a Master of Philosophy in Government and Public Administration from the Chinese University of Hong Kong.
+He is now studying for a PhD in political theory at Cardiff University, specialising in Confucian textual interpretation.
 His primary research interests are modern Confucianism, policing and sex workers and Hong Kong New Territories Politics.

 Emrah Atar, Associate Fellow

-Emrah Atar holds his PhD in Development Policy and Management at the Global Development Institute at The University of Manchester, which focuses on the impact of the refugee crisis on public service delivery in hosting countries such as Turkey.
-Emrah worked as a senior tutor at Manchester University and is currently working as a lecturer at Recep Tayyip Erdogan University.
-His focus topics and research interests further escalate his prospects on politics, governance, migration, policy development and human resource management, and urbanization policies.
+Emrah Atar holds a PhD in Development Policy and Management from the Global Development Institute at the University of Manchester, focusing on the impact of the refugee crisis on public service delivery in hosting countries, such as Turkey.
+Emrah worked as a senior tutor at the University of Manchester and is currently a lecturer at Recep Tayyip Erdogan University.
+His focus topics and research interests further escalate his prospects in politics, governance, migration, policy development, human resource management, and urbanisation policies.
 Emrah is an Assistant Executive Editor of the Political Reflection Magazine and Commissioning Editor of the E-International Relations.

 Email: emrah.atar [@] cesran.org